Privacy in Speech Technology: Definitions

-Privacy is closely related to challenges in security and it is often difficult to distinguish between them.
-Here, we strike a balance by considering \emph{privacy scenarios where an agent has legitimate access to some private speech data of the user but uses it for purposes contradicting with, or gains access beyond, the users' expectations or preferences}.
-For example, a voice interface can be used to control home automation, but if the service provider shares that voice data with advertisers against the users' preferences, then it violates privacy (see \cref{fig:allthreats}).
-Consequently, security concerns such as identity spoofing, deep fakes, and attacks on devices or networks are excluded here, as these threats are more related to security than privacy. \end{mdframed}\ifChanges \fi
+Privacy is closely related to challenges in security, and it is often difficult to distinguish between them.
+Here, {\emph{information security} refers to enforcing rightful access to information in scenarios where the access rights are binary (granted or not granted).
+In contrast, \emph{information privacy} refers to the application of rules to information access and use, in scenarios where \emph{access permissions are partial and rules context-dependent} (adapted from~\cite{nissenbaum2004privacy}).
+The rules may distinguish between the ability to access and \emph{de facto} accessing the data, different ways and purposes of using the data, and sharing the data with third parties.
+The rules may be explicit (e.g., verbalized or documented) or implicit (based on social norms and tacit expectations), and can include requirements for monitoring, reporting, and control. } For example, a voice interface can be used to control home automation, but if the service provider shares that voice data with advertisers against the users' preferences, then it violates privacy (see \cref{fig:allthreats}).
+Consequently, security concerns such as identity spoofing, deep fakes, and attacks on devices or networks are excluded here, as these threats are more related to security than privacy.